 Are you having trouble finding skilled workers for your Maine business?

 The Put ME to Work program offered by the Maine Quality Centers program covers 50% of the costs to create new training programs or enhance existing ones.
 Its goal: to support local businesses and industries in need of skilled workers.

 How it works

-Funded by the Maine Legislature, the program helps pay for the cost of training partnerships between Maine businesses, or industry associations, and a Maine Community College to develop or strengthen programs that support skilled in-demand and high-wage occupations and/or occupations in transition due to changes in work practices or technology.
+Funded by the Maine Legislature, the program helps pay for the cost of training partnerships between Maine businesses, or industry associations, and a Maine Community College to develop or strengthen programs that support in-demand and high-wage occupations and/or occupations in transition due to changes in work practices or technology.
 Program guidelines include the following:

 - Training can be provided to new hires or a company’s current work force.

 - Projects should result in recognized training outcomes that add to the competitiveness of both the worker and industry.

 - The program requires a direct or in-kind match by the business applicant of 50% of the total project costs.